ramp-up-k8s/docker-kube-rampup/02-docker-basics.md

 6. Could you run and interact with a multi-command container such as redis?
 7. Do you know how to build a Docker image including tag names, environtment variables, build args, resource constraints, etc.?

+In case you could not answer any of the above questions, here is a challenge for you.
+Do not forget that Docker needs to be installed on your machine.
+If you prefer to avoid this for now, login into [play-with-docker.com](https://labs.play-with-docker.com/) for getting a ready-to-run instance.
+However, you will need to install it locally for the rest of this ramp-up:

+1. **Pull a Redis image from Docker Hub and make it run**.
+Docker has a public repository with a bunch of Docker images with some dependencies already installed which will make you run your apps faster and easier.
+In this first interaction, you are required to download and run a container with Redis preinstalled.
+Once done, you will see what Redis shows as output when it is running.
+As you may know, there are some differences between running a program as usual against doing it as a daemon, how about running your Redis container in background?
+2. **Connect to the Redis CLI from your host**.
+Even though every Docker container has a default command, you could run multiple commands inside your container when possible.
+Redis brings two main commands, *redis-server* which runs the engine and *redis-cli* through which we can interact with that engine.
+Your goal is to get into the redis container shell and run *redis-cli* from inside.
+As a means to do so, you should know that Docker allows you to synchronize your terminal with the container I/O. Save and get some
+3. Having a container running **in background** brings a tradeoff, you cannot watch the logs output at once.
+So, when you need to see what is happening inside the container, Docker lets you extract its logs.
+Now, your task is to save those logs into a file called *myredis.log*.
+4. There are sometimes

 **Note**: This challenge is optional.
 Feel free to skip it if you are comfortable with Docker CLI commands.